imba/imba.io/content/articles/lifecycle.md

 - When are components _not_ scheduled?
 - Explain visit, outer render, internal render, and the order
 - Clock is a good example to step through many of the lifecycle states
+- Add support for scheduling with timer and/or RAF